BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 What I Wish It Had: The cat tree is very focused on cubbies rather than platforms.
 While this is great for some cats, I’d love to see a little more variety.

-Best for Small Spaces: Hey-Brother 37.8″ Multi-Level Cat Condo
+Best for Small Spaces: Hey-brother Cat Tree 41.34 Inches

-37.8″ isn’t huge, at least compared to some of our other multi-cat picks, but it does meet the suggested minimum height of 36 inches.
-With most countertops and sofa backs topping out at 36 inches, this cat tree is tall enough to give your cat one of the best seats in the house.
+This compact cat tree from Hey-brother is a great option for smaller spaces.
+41.34″ isn’t huge, at least compared to some of our other multi-cat picks, but it does meet the suggested minimum height of 36 inches.

 Best for Without Carpet: PAWZ 51 Inch Road Modern Cat Tree